meilisearch/specifications/text/0134-stats-api.md

 - Type: Integer
 - Required: True

 Size of the database in bytes.
-It represents the size on disk of all the indexes.
+It represents the size on the disk of all the indexes.

 ###### 3.1.1.2.2. `lastUpdate`

 - Type: String
 - Required: True

-When the last update was made to the database in the RFC 3339 format.
+The last update date time when the index was updated.

+Represented wih the RFC 3339 format.

 ###### 3.1.1.2.3. `indexes`

 - Type: Object
 - Required: True

-Object representing the statistics for each index found in the database.
+An object representing the statistics for each index found in the database.

 e.g.